 Can I Be Sacked For Making A Claim Against My Employer?

-By Daniel Graham.
-Last Updated 26th July 2021.
+Last updated 7th August 2023.
+By Cat Way.
 Welcome to our guide which sets out to answer the question: “will I lose my job if I make a claim?”
 If you have had an accident at work, have suffered from an illness due to or caused by your working environment, or have been injured, you may be hesitant to make a compensation claim against your employer.
 The main reason people are often hesitant to make work injury claims is the fear that they could or will be sacked for bringing their claim against the employer.
 However, are these fears justified, and should they stop you from bringing a claim against your employer?

 Will I Lose My Job If I Make A Claim?